-Thirty years ago today, French intelligence sank the flagship of the Greenpeace fleet as it lay berthed in Auckland Harbour, New Zealand.
+In an incident which shocked the world and sparked decades of tension between Paris and Wellington, French intelligence sank the flagship of the Greenpeace fleet - Rainbow Warrior - as it lay berthed in Auckland Harbour, New Zealand.

 The barbarous act of state-sponsored terrorism claimed the life of one of the crew members and ripped a gaping hole in France's standing on the world stage.

 The famous vessel was due to lead a flotilla of boats to Mururoa Atoll to protest against French nuclear tests in the Pacific, but its mission was brought to a shuddering halt at 11.45pm local time.

 The 11 people on board were either sleeping or preparing for bed when an explosion tore a hole in the stern of the moored ship.

 The sharp crack and sudden rush of water led the environmentalists to believe that the ship had been hit by a tugboat.

 But just moments later, after Captain Peter Willcox had given the order to abandon ship, a second blast left the crew wise to their predicament: they were under attack.